-Bibliography: Early Jewish and Christian Interpretation of
+Bibliography: Early Jewish Interpretation of Scripture

-© Roy E. Ciampa, 2012
+© Roy E. Ciampa, 2014

 1.